Hand Embroidery Needles Explained

 Types of Embroidery Needles

-It’s important to learn about the different types of embroidery needles because each one has a specific purpose and it can make your life a whole lot easier when you choose the right one.
+It’s essential to learn about the different types of embroidery needles, because each has a specific purpose, and choosing the right one can make your life a whole lot easier.

-Choosing a particular embroidery needle depends on the technique or style of embroidery you plan to do.
+Choosing a specific embroidery needle depends on the embroidery technique or style you plan to use.
 First, let’s go over what all of these needles have in common.

-Needles have an eye (where the thread goes through) and a pointed tip at the end that goes through the fabric.
+Needles have an eye (where the thread passes) and a pointed tip that pierces the fabric.

 Different types of needles have varying characteristics that include: